The-Domecode/domecode-opensource/README.md

 - The static files root is the `notes` directory which is weird and I'm aware of it but since the inception of this platform, the root static directory has been situated there and it's alright. `notes` app was the first app on this, anyway.

+Note : In the repo's language stats, HTML and CSS have been disabled intentionally.

 ## A few other projects you might wanna look out for

 ### Geddit